 I know, creating content isn’t sexy and it isn’t always fun.
 I struggle with it myself.
 But there are so many different ways to give your readers fresh, fun, useful ideas beside simply blogging every week.
 I like to send my email subscribers a little story each week that links my blog post.
 This week, I actually read their minds!
 If you’re not on my email list, you really should be!
-Here’s a link to get added AND get a little free gift!
+Here’s a way to get on that list AND get a little free gift!

-Sometimes, I record a quick video.
+Sometimes, I record a quick video, like this one.
 I try to keep it fresh and to find things I think you will like reading.
 Some people only post video on YouTube and then host those videos on their site with a short, keyword-rich description.
 Others may record a podcast.
 Any of these things, when posted on your site, will drive traffic to the site.
 And consistent traffic is a sure fire way to get eyeballs on your site.

 Building content seems like a lot of work.
 I get it.
 It’s fun to choose colors, fuss about how the sun is hitting your face in your favorite headshot and play around with WordPress themes.
 The truth of the matter is, none of these things are going to make you money.
 If you’re spending endless amounts of time perfecting them, what you’re really doing is avoiding the hard work that makes online businesses successful.
 The truth of the matter is, even if you are first in the search terms on Google or win a website design contest, people won’t stick around to buy from you when they realize you don’t have anything to say.